Web3ID/Web3-Infrastructure/README.md

 # Web3-Infrastructure
-Curated list of Web3 Infrastructure,  Node, RPC, API, Provider and others
+Curated list of Tooling, Web3 Infrastructure, Node, RPC,API, Provider and others

 - [Chainnodes](https://www.chainnodes.org) is a Web3 blockchain JSON RPC provider.
 Our enterprise grade RPCs help developers and Startups of all sizes power their dApps, Web3 games, Wallets and more.